-- AIL Risk Management;
+- AlL Risk Management;

 - AIL Group Actuarial;

+- AIL Group HR;

+- AIL Group IT;

-- AIL Group Internal Audit:
+- AIL Group Internal Audit;

 - Underwriting; and

 - Entity CEOs.

-B.1.1.3 Key Functions:
+B.1.1.3 Key Control Functions:

 AlL complies with the AlL Group governance requirements from Solvency II by operating a decentralised governance model where the local solo entities maintain the primary responsibility for complying with the Systems of Governance requirements.
-The AlL Group ensures that there is commonality around the standards of operation and that the local entities follow business plans that are consistent with the wider Am Trust strategy and risk appetite.
-The AlL Group also ensures that Am Trust unlocks efficiencies by offering shared services, considering optimal corporate and capital structures, and local board accountability and ownership of business plans.
+The AlL Group ensures that there is commonality around the standards of operation and that the local entities follow business plans that are consistent with the wider AmTrust strategy and risk appetite.
+The AlL Group also ensures that AmTrust unlocks efficiencies by offering shared services, considering optimal corporate and capital structures, and local board accountability and ownership of business plans.

-The four key functions are Risk Management, Compliance, Internal Audit and Actuarial.
+The four key control functions are Risk Management, Compliance, Internal Audit and Actuarial.
 Further information on each of these key functions is detailed in sections B.3, B.4, B.5 and B.6 respectively.